How Should Chemicals be Stored?

 Safe Chemical Storage Begins With Building Safety

-Ensuring your building is properly equipped against potential dangers can help prevent serious damage.
+Prevent serious location damage.
 The following are some guidelines to help protect against fires, fumes, and other risk associated with chemical storage:

-- Buildings should be constructed and furnished with non-combustible materials.
+- Construct and furnish buildings with non-combustible materials.

 - Allow only authorized personnel into chemical storage facilities.